aimms/documentation/webui/experimental-features.rst

    WebUI State Support, "By enabling this feature the element parameters :any:`webui::CurrentPageId` and :any:`webui::CurrentSidePanelPageId` will be updated with the ``pageId`` of the current page the user is on and the ``pageId`` of the Side Panel page that is open, respectively.", 4.72 - Feature Candidate, TBD
    Skip Combining CSS/JS Files, "Activate this option to load the CSS and JS files separately.
 This is unlike the other experimental features.
 This option will eventually be removed and the new setup will be applied. `Read more about the improvements here <https://community.aimms.com/product-updates-roadmap-36/smarter-delivery-of-webui-for-improved-performance-838>`_.
 This option is merely here such that you can use the old setup in case you face issues with the new setup.
 Please note, you will have to close the project, reopen the project and launch the WebUI each time this option is toggled.", 4.78 - Feature Standby, TBD
    Combination Chart Widget Type, "Enable this feature to use the new `Combination Chart Widget type <combination-chart-widget.html>`_.
 This is a new chart widget type based on Highcharts library.
 This widget has exciting features like Support for Interactive Legend, Data labels, Horizontal Scroll, Abiliy to control Display Decimals and Show Units per Identifier and `many more <https://community.aimms.com/webui-features-testing-combination-chart-widget-54/feedback-wanted-new-combination-chart-widget-type-1161>`_.", 4.84 - Beta, TBD
+   Excel Upload/Download Support, "Enable this feature to use the new `Excel Upload/Download Support <table-widget.html#excel-upload-download-support>`_ feature of the Table widget.", 4.86 - Release Candidate, TBD

 Development Stages